JureRelja/neat-merchant-website/content/posts/2025-01-20-how-to-create-mix-and-match-bundles-on-shopify.md

 ## Step 1 - Install the mix and match bundles app from Shopify App Store

 We will start by installing the [NeatBundles Shopify app](https://apps.shopify.com/neat-bundles).
 This app will allow us to create mix and match bundles on our Shopify store.
-It has all the basic settings that you will need like configuring the number of steps, configuring discounts, changing colors, etc.
+It has all the basic settings that you will need like configuring the number of steps, configuring discounts, changing colors, etc. It also comes with a 30-day free trial which should be enough for you to start getting some bundle sales.

 > _If by any chance you realize that you just need multipack bundles or pre-built bundles, you can install the_ [_Shopify bundles app_](https://apps.shopify.com/shopify-bundles) _for free and continue with that._